Unforgettable Top 10 Swansea Attractions for Families

 With hundreds of bird species, plant, butterfly, bee and bug species, the 23 hectares of Mumbles Hill has plenty of wildlife to discover.
 Woodpeckers, jays and skylarks, and migratory birds like swallows and house martins, all call this reserve home.

 The tranquil surroundings and views over Swansea Bay, offer a relaxing day out for families of all ages.

-	Built in 1898, Mumbles Pier is one of Swansea’s oldest tourist attractions.
+Built in 1898, Mumbles Pier is one of the oldest Swansea attractions.
 This Victorian pier measures 835 feet and boasts an amusement arcade, bowling alleys, a Beach Hut Café, gift shops and an art gallery.
 There’s also a private beach with wonderful views of the lighthouse and bay.

 A wander along Mumbles Pier provides plenty of opportunities for some family fun and entry is free.